nt246/physalia-lcwgs/day_2/markdowns/04_genotype.md

 ## 3. Genotype calling

-Now that you know how to calculate allele frequencies, we'll use these estimates to obtain prior probabilities for genotypes, which ultimately allows us to calculate genotype posterior probabilities and call genotypes.
+Now that you know how to calculate allele frequencies we'll use these estimates to obtain prior probabilities for genotypes, which ultimately allows us to calculate genotype posterior probabilities and call genotypes.

 In ANGSD, the option to call genotypes is `-doGeno`: